-New warning after metro teen’s skin burned by popular facial mask
+New warning after Northland teen’s skin burned by popular facial mask

 "It makes me feel like I should probably check the label before using face masks or stuff like that because there are really harmful chemicals that could be in the masks that I hadn't experienced before," Moore said.

 But despite the apparent voluntary recall, FOX4 still found the unicorn mask at major retailers in the metro Monday, and for sale online.
-We asked "Yes To" for answers as to why, but have not heard back.
+FOX4 reached out to "Yes To," which sent the following statement:

+"Yes To is committed to ensuring the safety and integrity of all of our products and has maintained a strong track record of delivering quality products to our customers since our founding in 2006.

+We have recently seen reports on social media that children have used the Grapefruit Vitamin C Glow-Boosting Unicorn Paper Mask, unfortunately resulting in skin irritation.
+We have also received some similar reports from adults who have used the product.
+We apologize to anyone who was affected in this way, especially over the holiday season.

+To notify consumers we have posted on social media about the product being pulled and have updated our website with the appropriate information."

 Dermatologists recommend you research ingredients on skin products.
 The unicorn mask in particular has lactic acid and vitamin C, which are typically used for tightening aging skin, not for youth skin.

 And if you can, they suggest you do a small spot test first and wait a day to see if you have a reaction, before using a product on your entire face.